North Georgia waterfall weekend

 June through August is the swim-pool season for Blue Hole and the lower DeSoto plunge pools, but afternoon thunderstorms are routine.
 Start hiking early and be off exposed trail by 2 p.m. on humid summer days.

 Winter works for a quieter route.
 December through February crowds drop to almost nothing, the deciduous canopy is open so the falls are visible from greater distance, and ice forms on Anna Ruby in cold snaps.
-Smithgall Woods may run reduced gate hours December through February; check before driving up to Blue Hole.
+Dukes Creek gate hours can vary and the Blue Hole spur can be slick after freeze-thaw weather; check current conditions before driving.
 The Helton Creek and Long Creek forest roads can be icy after winter storms and should be avoided during freeze events.

 Questions about this route.